jpcy/xatlas/README.md

 Instead of calling `xatlas::Generate`, the following functions can be called in sequence:

-1. `xatlas::ComputeCharts`: meshes are segmented into charts.
+1. `xatlas::ComputeCharts`: meshes are segmented into charts and parameterized.
-2. `xatlas::ParameterizeCharts`: charts are flattened into 2D parameterizations.
-3. `xatlas::PackCharts`: charts are packed into one or more atlases.
+2. `xatlas::PackCharts`: charts are packed into one or more atlases.

 All of these functions take a progress callback.
 Return false to cancel.